VAndrJ/VANavigator/README.md

 ```

-- Close (pop or dismiss) the controller if it is top one.
+- Close (pop or dismiss) the controller if it is the top one.

 Code example:
 ```